Terahertz field-driven magnon upconversion in an antiferromagnet: Main Text

-To further distinguish the nature of the resonant excitation and the nonlinear magnon upconversion process, we measure the dependence of the magnon amplitudes on the peak magnetic field of the pump pulse.
-Since the parallel polarimetry measurement eliminates the nonlinear coupling response, both modes that are detected this way show a linear dependence on the magnetic field (see Fig. 2e).
-In contrast, when we drive the $a$-axis qFM mode with the THz pump and the measure the $c$-axis qAFM response, we find that it scales as the square of the pump magnetic field (see Fig. 2f).
-This quadratic field dependence is consistent with expectations from the nonlinear equations discussed earlier.

-To demonstrate that the magnon upconversion process is indeed the only excitation pathway that can rationalize our observations, we perform a 2D THz coherent spectroscopy measurement, which has proven to be an effective tool to uncover the origin of nonlinear field-induced responses.\cite{lu2017coherent,johnson2019distinguishing,mahmood2021observation, mashkovich2021terahertz, zhang2021nonlinear} By adding a second, time-delayed THz pulse (see Fig. 3a) and recording the time-domain THz field emission with variable inter-pulse delay, $\tau$, we extract the nonlinear THz signal generated by both pulses and perform a 2D Fourier transform to yield a frequency-frequency correlation map of the nonlinear magnonic response.
-The resulting 2D THz spectrum with $\mathbf{H}_{\textup{THz}} \parallel a$ detected in the perpendicular configuration shows a strong cross-peak with excitation and emission frequencies corresponding to the qFM and qAFM magnon modes, respectively.
-This peak unambiguously confirms the nonlinear upconversion process: excitation of the qFM magnon mode drives the qAFM magnon mode.
+To further distinguish the nature of the resonant excitation and the nonlinear magnon upconversion process, we perform a 2D THz coherent spectroscopy measurement, which isolates nonlinear light-mode interactions with exceptional spectral resolution and has proven to be an effective tool to uncover the origins of various nonlinear responses.\cite{lu2017coherent,johnson2019distinguishing,mahmood2021observation, mashkovich2021terahertz, zhang2021nonlinear} By adding a second, time-delayed THz pulse (see Fig. 2a) and recording the time-domain THz field emission with variable inter-pulse delay, $\tau$, we extract the nonlinear THz signal generated by both pulses and perform a 2D Fourier transform to yield a frequency-frequency correlation map of the nonlinear magnonic response.
+The resulting 2D THz spectrum with $\mathbf{H}_{\textup{THz}} \parallel a$ detected in the perpendicular configuration shows a strong cross-peak with excitation and emission frequencies corresponding to the qFM and qAFM magnon modes, respectively (see Fig. 2b).
+The peak amplitude also scales as the square of the pump magnetic field, as shown in Fig. 2c, which unambiguously confirms the nonlinear upconversion process: the emission of the qAFM magnon mode is only allowed once the qFM magnon mode is excited.